 - Processing Fee – A flat dollar fee charged for the processing of the loan.

 - Doc Prep Fee – A flat dollar fee charged for the preparation of the loan documents.
 Sometimes these fees will be pass through because the hard money lender is using a private company to generate the documents, and sometimes this fee will just be additional income to the PML.

-Foreclosure Fees - The fees generated during a foreclosure may or may not be paid to the hard money lender.
+The fees generated during a foreclosure may or may not be paid to the hard money lender.
 Many private money lenders provide foreclosure services and therefore are a profit center for the hard money lending company.
 In other cases, the hard money lender may outsource all foreclosure services and share in none of the foreclosure fee revenue.
-Typically, this income is not shared with private investors.

-Renewal Fees - The fees paid by you for renewing an existing loan with the mutual consent of the private investor.
+The fees paid by you for renewing an existing loan with the mutual consent of the private investor.
 If you are a good quality, on-time paying borrower, the private investor will likely want to renew the loan and keep their funds earning a return.
-It is common for a borrower to pay, either up front, or added to the principal of the loan balance, a renewal fee.
+In addition, it is common for a borrower to pay, either up front, or added to the principal of the loan balance, a renewal fee.

 Every hard money lender has a slightly different business structure so their income may come from one or any combination of the sources discussed.
-Remember that none of this is set in stone and many of these fees for hard money loans are negotiable.
+Remember that many of these fees for hard money loans are negotiable.

 Understanding the various fees associated with hard money loans will help you negotiate the best loan transaction for your needs.
-Strong collateral, low LTV and excellent track record will improve your position to negotiate a lower overall cost for the loan.
+Lastly, strong collateral, low LTV and excellent track record will improve your position to negotiate a lower overall cost for the loan.